saddington/yen-handbook/README.md

 ## Our Story

-Born out of the ashes of two pivots over two+ years, YEN's story begins anew in 2020 as we double-down on our mission to solve an existential problem for all startup founders: Survival.
+Born out of the ashes of two pivots over two+ years, YEN's story begins anew in 2020 as we double-down on our mission to solve an existential problem for all startup founders: **Survival**.

-More specifically, to survive the early stages of product and customer development, they must quickly build a `community` around their project and business before it dies from lack of attention (and eventually revenue).
+More specifically, business builders must quickly build a `community` around their project before it dies from lack of attention and revenue (customers)!
+And, without a community, founders won't have the necessary feedback that they need to build and iterate on their product as they march towards product-market fit.

-Even more, they need a community to help them build and refine their product through a fluid communication workflow that quickly captures customer feedback, ultimately informing product design as they march toward product-market fit.
+Simply put, `founders need community around their new project, fast`.

-We have that problem just like our customers and community has that problem... so that's what we're aiming to solve: **YEN helps founders launch a branded community platform in just a few clicks.**
+That's what we're building... that's our mission: **YEN helps founders launch a branded community platform in just a few clicks.**

 Unlike other solutions that can take a lot of time to properly setup and install, we bring your community to you, right on your own website, zero configuration required.